SEBP Winter Conference 2019

 How do we continually test and learn?

-The conference will bring together leading police practitioners, policy-makers, private sector organisations and researchers to promote interaction, inspiration and innovation.
-Professor Lawrence Sherman from Cambridge University will open proceedings by laying down the challenges in this critical space, and Chief Constable Sara Thornton will reflect on the obstacles that stand in the way of policing becoming more evidence based.
-The programme will include presentations and discussion from practitioners and academics presenting some of the latest evidence in this area, including an analysis of case studies.
-The objective of the event is to spark discussion and reflection on police practise, collaboration between forces and between police and other stakeholders such as academia, and to ensure that all those who attend leave with a desire to approach their mission in a new and different way.
+The conference brought together leading police practitioners, policy-makers, private sector organisations and researchers to promote interaction, inspiration and innovation.
+Professor Lawrence Sherman from Cambridge University opened proceedings by laying down the challenges in this critical space, and Chief Constable Sara Thornton reflected on the obstacles that stand in the way of policing becoming more evidence based.
+The programme included presentations and discussion from practitioners and academics presenting some of the latest evidence in this area, including an analysis of case studies.
+The objective of the event was to spark discussion and reflection on police practise, collaboration between forces and between police and other stakeholders such as academia, and to ensure that all those who attended left with a desire to approach their mission in a new and different way.